KSuljic/Body_Posture_Study_Demo/README.md

 ## Intro

+# A Cognitive Model Study on Touch Perception

-This woman adopts a distinctive posture with her arms crossed above her head.
-When our limbs are positioned unusually, such as crossed or intertwined, our sense of touch can play intriguing tricks on us.
-For instance, if someone touches the limbs in quick succession, from right to left, it might feel as though the sequence was reversed, from left to right.
-Remarkably, a touch on the right hand might even be perceived as occurring on the left hand, despite no contact being made there.
-This sensory illusion highlights the complex and sometimes surprising ways our brain interprets touch and body position.
+This repository dives into the fascinating interplay between body posture and sensory perception.
+When our limbs are positioned unusually, such as being crossed or intertwined, our brain's interpretation of touch can lead to intriguing sensory illusions.
+For example, touching the limbs in quick succession from right to left might be perceived in the reverse order, or a touch on the right hand might be felt on the left, without any actual contact.
+These phenomena underscore the complex and sometimes surprising ways our brain processes touch and body positions.

   <img src="/Intro/cross.webp" alt="crossedarms" height="500">

-A touch on the body can be classified according to different frame of references, e.g. anatomical (skin based) or external (based on space).

-We wanted to investigate this strange behaviour with cognitive models.
-We used:
+## Study Focus:
+We investigate these sensory quirks using sophisticated cognitive models:
-- Drift Diffusion Model (DDM)
+- **Drift Diffusion Model (DDM)**: Explores the decision-making process at a fundamental level.
-- Dual-Stage Two-Phase (DSTP) Model
+- **Dual-Stage Two-Phase (DSTP) Model**: Offers deeper insights into decision-making dynamics during conflicting sensory inputs.

-  To ask:
+## Key Research Questions:
-- what happens during the processing of the touch if stimulus and/or response limbs are crossed?
+- How does the processing of touch change when stimulus and/or response limbs are crossed?
-- what changes if response modes change?
+- What are the effects of changing response modes on sensory perception?

-**TLDR**;
-In our task, the touch process itself is impeded on the
-- stimulus coding level
-- response coding level

-- in turn participants adjust their decision threshold to compensate for that

-- crossed response limbs led to impairments on the
-    - stimulus selection process
+## Findings Summary:
+- **Impairments Identified**: Touch processing is notably impeded at both the stimulus coding and response coding levels, compelling participants to adjust their decision thresholds.
+- **Impact of Crossed Limbs**:
-    - second response selection process
+  - **Stimulus Limbs**: Crossing affects the initial response selection phase.
-    if response
-    - in an anatomical reference frame and/or
-    - to an incongruent activation of the canonical reference frame
+  - **Response Limbs**: Leads to challenges in the stimulus selection and the second response selection processes, when responses are within an anatomical reference frame or involve incongruent activations of the canonical reference frame.

-- crossed stimulus limbs led to impairments
-    - on the initial response selection phase

-Bonus:
+## Bonus Insights:
-- top-down influence on the stimulus coding, but more so on the response coding level at later stages
+- **Top-Down Influence**: There is a significant top-down effect on stimulus coding, with a more pronounced impact on response coding at later stages.

-- Dynamic reweighing of reference frames visible
+- **Dynamic Reweighing**: The study shows dynamic reweighing of reference frames, providing new insights into how our brains adapt to complex sensory environments.

+**TL;DR**:
+In our tasks, the tactile processing is hindered at various levels, leading to compensatory adjustments in decision thresholds.
+The crossing of limbs, whether for stimulating or responding, introduces significant impairments that influence both stimulus and response selection processes.

 ## Methods